simonmichael/hledger/hledger/hledger.m4.md

 Here are some details useful to know about for hledger command lines (and elsewhere).
 Feel free to skip this section until you need it.

+## Option repetition

+If options are repeated in a command line, hledger will generally use the last (right-most) occurence.

 ## Special characters

 ### Single escaping (shell metacharacters)